yugabyte/yugabyte-db/docs/content/latest/deploy/manual-deployment/start-tservers.md

       - Let us assume the master private IP addresses are `172.151.17.130`, `172.151.17.220` and `172.151.17.140` (`node-a`, `node-b`, `node-c`)
 - We have multiple data drives mounted on `/home/centos/disk1`, `/home/centos/disk2`

-This section covers deployment for a single region/zone (or a single datacenter/rack).
+This section covers deployment for a single region/zone (or a single data center/rack).
 Execute the following steps on each of the instances.

-## Run yb-tserver with command line params
+## Run yb-tserver with command line parameters

 - Run `yb-tserver` as below.
 Note that all the master addresses have to be provided as a flag.
 For each yb-tserver, replace the rpc bind address flags with the private IP of the host running the yb-tserver.